-The face of this campaign is none other than NASCAR XFINITY Series driver Ryan Reed, who was diagnosed with type 1 diabetes at age 17.
-Despite his diagnosis, Ryan was able to realize his dream of becoming a professional race car driver just a few short years later by working closely with his doctor to manage his diabetes with proper nutrition and treatment.
+The face of this partnership is none other than NASCAR® XFINITY Series driver Ryan Reed, who was diagnosed with type 1 diabetes at age 17.
+Despite his diagnosis, Ryan was able to realize his dream of becoming a professional race car driver just a few short years later by working closely with his health care provider to manage his diabetes with proper nutrition and treatment.

 ABOUT RYAN REED

 Ryan Reed grew up in Bakersfield, California, watching his dad race and fell in love with the sport.
 His own racing career started early, when Ryan captured the Kid’s Kart Track Championship at age four.
-At the age of 17, Ryan made the long move from California to North Carolina, to surround himself with the racing community.
 In February 2011, just as his career was reaching new heights, Ryan received life-changing news.
 He was diagnosed with type 1 diabetes and told he would never race again.
 Instead of giving up, Ryan found a doctor who assured him that through hard work he could still race.
 Ryan continues to see his doctor regularly.